 - Business conditions in the selected overseas markets

 You can get help in finding buyers and partners from the U.S. Department of Commerce, state trade offices, freight forwarders, shipping companies, international banks, and others.

 Use Customized Services

 One of the biggest concerns new exporters have in working with foreign buyers is how to manage culture and language differences.
 With a global network of trade professionals in the U.S. and abroad, the U.S. Commercial Service can help you identify the best markets and foreign buyers for your product or service.
 There are a variety of services tailored to meet your unique goals, including identifying qualified international buyers or partners.
-Watch Customized Services to learn how you can get help to find international buyers.
+Learn more about Customized Services that can help you find international buyers.